Electroblob77/Wizardry-Wiki/The-Wizard's-Handbook.md

 _The Wizard's Handbook_ is the in-game guide book for _Electroblob's Wizardry_.
 It explains all of the important aspects of the mod's gameplay and is invaluable for players who are new to wizardry.

 [[images/screenshots/wizard_handbook.png]]
-_The contents page of The Wizard's Handbook_
+_The introduction page of The Wizard's Handbook_

 ## Obtaining
 _The Wizard's Handbook_ can be crafted from a book and a [[magic crystal]].
 It is also available in the wizardry tab of the creative mode inventory and via the /give command.